9 Sustainable Running Shoes – Run Like The World Depends On It

 Materials:

-By 2030, Brooks plans to source a minimum of 50% recycled or renewable materials across their range, but at the moment, most other styles fall closer to containing 30% recycled plastic bottles.
+By 2030, Brooks plans to source a minimum of 50% recycled or renewable materials, but most models currently contain ~30% recycled plastic bottles.

 It doesn’t appear their mid or outsoles contain any especially sustainable materials, but their Responsible Chemicals Program ensures everything is safe for wearers and the environment.